-Cruchley’s 1855 map of the world in original boards and marbled backing — an attractive addition to any world map collection.
+Cruchley’s 1855 map of the world in original boards and marbled backing — a distinctive addition to any world map collection.

 Map of the World on Mercator’s Projection showing the Discoveries at the North Pole and the New Settlements in Australia and New Zealand &c. additions to 1855